aryandevtyagi10/Complaint-Registration-System/README.md

 # Complaint Registration System

 A Spring Boot application for registering and managing complaints using an H2 in-memory database.
 The system provides RESTful APIs to create, read, update, and delete complaints, along with a Thymeleaf-based web interface for user interaction.
+It registers complaints and have options to mark it as ongoing , to be approved and resolved.

 ## Features
 - Register complaints with a description and status (OPEN or RESOLVED).